tenstad/vault-plugin-auth-jwt-auto-roles/README.md

 and not rely on the builtin _jwt_ plugin for token verification.
 Although simpler to configure, security guarantees will no longer be delegated to HashiCorp.

+There is a also [an upstream issue](https://github.com/hashicorp/vault/issues/23279) to get this implemented in the official [_jwt_ plugin](https://github.com/hashicorp/vault-plugin-auth-jwt), obsoleting this plugin.